 The Audit Committee, which held six meetings during 2009, consists of Mr. Lam, who is the Chair, Ms. St. John, and Mr. Arthur.
 The Board of Directors has determined that each Audit Committee member meets the independence requirements applicable to audit committee members under the Nasdaq Marketplace Rules and rules of the SEC.
 The Board of Directors has determined that Mr. Lam and Ms. St. John are "audit committee financial experts," as such term is defined in Item 407(d)(5) of Regulation S-K promulgated by the SEC, and are independent of management.
-The Audit Committee is responsible, among its other duties, for engaging, overseeing, evaluating and replacing the Company's independent auditors, pre-approving all audit and non-audit services by the independent auditors, reviewing the scope of the audit plan and the results of each audit with management and the independent auditors, reviewing the adequacy of the Company's system of internal accounting controls and disclosure controls and procedures, and reviewing the financial statements and other financial information included in the Company's annual and quarterly reports filed with the SEC.
+The Audit Committee is responsible, among its other duties, for engaging, overseeing, evaluating and replacing the Company's independent auditors, pre-approving all audit and non-audit services by the independent auditors, reviewing the scope of the audit plan and the results of each audit with management and the independent auditors, reviewing the financial statements and other financial information included in the Company's annual and quarterly reports filed with the SEC.
 The Audit Committee's duties are set forth in the Committee's charter, a copy of which is available on the Company's website at www.shentel.com.